-A totally splendid Jean-Luc Beghin’s drawing of the unique Belgian “Slivers” duo that appeared as a Spirou magazine supplement (Jun,1970).
+A totally splendid Jean-Luc Beghin’s drawing of the unique Belgian “Slivers” duo that appeared as a Spirou magazine supplement in Jun, 1970.

 It should have been out of this World to watch those Zips dance.

-The beauty of the Lightning OR946 primary flight display system in all its splendor: A large roller-blind attitude indicator next to the the lovely designed combined offset TACAN (a navigation aid) and ILS (Instrument Landing System) display for navigation….a pretty advanced stuff back then.
+The beauty of the Lightning OR946 primary flight display system in all its splendor: the large roller-blind attitude indicator next to the the lovely designed combined offset TACAN (a navigation aid) and ILS (Instrument Landing System) display for navigation; a pretty advanced stuff back then.

-The necessary radar hoods were really obtrusive,but I love them anyway.
+On the radar scope the necessary.
+Those hoods were really obtrusive but necessary in those primitive scopes.
+I love them anyway.

 Photo: Bernie Condon.